 The manifold absolute pressure (MAP) sensor produces a DC voltage signal that varies according to the amount of engine vacuum present in the intake manifold.
 So the very first thing you'll do, is to verify that the MAP sensor is producing a healthy MAP signal that the PCM (Powertrain Control Module= Fuel Injection Computer) can use.

 This is a pretty easy test and on which should take you about 15 minutes or less to do.
 If you don't own a vacuum pump, don't worry.
 You can apply vacuum to the MAP sensor with your mouth or you can rent one from your local AutoZone (or O'Reilly Auto Parts).

 NOTE: You'll need a multimeter to test your vehicle's MAP sensor.
 If you don't have one and need to buy one or upgrade yours, the following recommendation will help: Abe's Digital Multimeter Recommendation.

 Remove the MAP sensor from the intake manifold.
 If you needed to disconnect the MAP sensor from it's electrical connector to remove it, reconnect it now (the MAP sensor must remain connected to its connector for this test).

-NOTE: The color of the wire may not be the same one as the one in the image viewer on your specific Chrysler (Dodge, Eagle, Plymouth, Mitsubishi) car or mini-van.
+NOTE: The color of the wire may not be the same one as the one in the image above on your specific Chrysler (Dodge, Eagle, Plymouth, Mitsubishi) car or mini-van.
 This is nothing to worry about since you'll be able to test the correct circuit using the image as a guide.

 Have your helper turn the key ON but don't start the engine.